 Tonight

-A 40 percent chance of showers and thunderstorms, mainly after 1am.
-Cloudy, with a low around 51.
-Southeast wind around 10 mph, with gusts as high as 20 mph.
+A chance of showers and thunderstorms.
+Cloudy, with a low around 42.
+North wind 5 to 10 mph, with gusts as high as 20 mph.
+Chance of precipitation is 40%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Sunday